Remarks on the Theory of Angular Momenta: Ehrenfest Relations

 where

-corresponds to the Lorentz force, in complete agreement with the correspondence principle.
+is the operator for the Lorentz Force, in complete harmony with the \emph{correspondence principle}.

-Notice that from the commutators $[\widehat{H},\widehat{l}_i]$ it is not possible to obtain the component of the torque associated to the electric field, which definitely proofs that the operators $\widehat{l}_i$ do not correspond to the orbital angular momentum.
-Actually, the expected value of the operators $\hat{l_i}$ is not invariant under gauge transformations\cite[P. 100]{WEYL}.
+Notice that, the commutators $[\hat H, {\hat l}_i]$ cannot provide the correct component of the torque associated to the electric field, which definitely proves that the operators of magnetic moment are not proportional to ${\hat l}_i$; the last operators do not correspond to the kinetic angular momentum.
+Besides, the expected value of those operators is not invariant under gauge transformations \cite[p.
+100]{WEYL}.